rafaelrinaldi/data-components/README.md

 ## Motivation

-There are plenty of options to architect a web application but often they're complex or assume you're working on a SPA.
+There are plenty of options to architect a web application out there but most are complex or assume you're working on a [SPA][spa].
-I just wanted a simple and flexible structure for non SPA projects, so I built this.
+I just wanted a simple and flexible structure for non [SPA][spa] projects, so I built this.

 ## Usage